cesarvr/blog/content/post/istio-4.md

 ### Service Metrics

-For the service we are going to choose a lower frequency rate and we only post if there is new information is available.
+To report information about the service we are going to choose a lower frequency rate and we only post if there is new information is available.

 ```js
 setInterval(() => {